Ram99masq/DynamicChartBuilderTask/README.md

-2. Update Connection String in appsettings.json
+2. Update Connection String in appsettings.json authentication.
+I have included the appsettings.json and appsettings.Development.json for reference to the current folder.

 a.
 SQL Authentication
 json: